 During his spell at Meridian Richard conceived the Ford London New York Overland Challenge and was team leader of the expedition, which set out from London on December 27th 1993 via the Siberian deep freeze, to a triumphant arrival at United Nations headquarters in New York on April 5th 1994.
 Click here to view the full length 'Overland To America' documentary.

 Previously Richard was Central/ATV's longest serving programme controller.
 For 14 years he was responsible for all aspects of the company's award winning features and documentary output.

 During this time Richard founded the East West Creative Association (EWCA), the first creative multi-media joint venture between the Soviet Union and the UK.
 Ten years on EWCA split into two companies, and Richard became a Founder Director of BUR Media Group and BFC Media which, for ten years, distributed Disney and Colombia TriStar films throughout the CIS.
 In April 2003 BFC Media opened the first ever IMAX theatre in Moscow, Russia.
 Richard is now the managing director of BFC Media.

 Richard's father John Creasey, who died in 1973, was the world's most prolific writer.
 He published over 600 books following 743 rejection slips, with worldwide sales of over 80 million copies in at least 5000 different editions in 28 different languages.

 And last, but not least, His father introduced Richard to that wide world of adventure and travel, indeed Richard and his brother Martin were driven round the world for 465 days in the back of their parents' car when Richard was 5 and 6.
 Richard has driven across the world three times and is now an enthusiastic amateur pilot.
-See how Richard helped to build an Easy Raider microlight for a BBC adventure, which nearly but didn't get off the ground.
+See how he helped to build an Easy Raider microlight for a BBC adventure, which nearly but didn't get off the ground.
 Richard now has a share in a Flight Design CTSW.